-Segregation of duties is achieved by the allocation of treasury duties to specific posts within the finance structure, and by the authority levels set up on the Council's online banking system, HSBCnet, which is used to make electronic CHAPS payments and transfers between the Council's bank accounts.
+Segregation of duties is achieved by the allocation of treasury duties to specific posts within the finance structure, and by the authority levels set up on electronic systems.
+Most importantly this includes the Council's online banking system, HSBCnet, which is used to make electronic CHAPS payments and transfers between the Council's bank accounts.
+The on-line portal (Sungard)I used for Money Market Fund transactions is also set up with segregation of transaction input and authorisation.

 See the Schedule to TMP 1 for a full description of the levels of delegated responsibility and separation of duties designed to restrict opportunities for fraud, error and corruption.